Fripp Island, South Carolina: History

 Although it has had several names over its history, the island is presently named after Captain Johannes Fripp, a British sailor charged with protecting the Carolina colony from Spanish attacks.
 Local folklore history has long suspected Fripp to be the location where Edward Teach, the pirate known as Blackbeard, had stowed away some of his treasures.
 There may have been pirates who stopped at the island, but treasure was seldom buried by 18th-century sea rovers.

 Due to its relatively remote location, the island was utilized primarily as a private hunting range for most of its history.
-In the mid-20th century, completion of bridges connecting Beaufort with nearby Hunting Island State Park, investors looked to develop a residential resort community on Fripp.
+In the mid-20th century, upon completion of bridges connecting Beaufort with nearby Hunting Island State Park, investors looked to develop a residential resort community on Fripp.
 Upon securing bonds and establishing a public service district, a bridge was built in 1961 that connected Fripp with Hunting Island, U.S. Highway 21, and nearby Beaufort and began to stimulate residential development.
 Within 10 years, developers had built the Ocean Point Golf Links, a Racquet Club for tennis, a marina and a variety of homes and condominium units that would serve as the benchmark for development for the next thirty years.

 In 1994, the island underwent its final major development phase on its southwestern end.
-Ocean Creek golf course designed by Davis Love III was built, as well as a new amenities center.
+Ocean Creek Golf Course designed by Davis Love III was built, as well as a new amenities center.
 Additional housing styles were offered and the marina was expanded.
 Though the island will not undergo any future expansion, nearly one-third of the lots on the island remain undeveloped.